-- Disclosure of categories of Sensitive PI collected, the purposes for collection/use, and whether it is sold or shared, - Disclosure of PI retention periods for each category of PI in the notice at collection; and,

-9. Disclosure of commitment to maintain and use certain information in de-identified form.
+- 1. Disclosure of categories of Sensitive PI collected, the purposes for collection/use, and whether it is sold or shared: - Disclosure of PI retention periods for each category of PI in the notice at collection; and - 3.
+Disclosure of commitment to maintain and use certain information in de-identified form.

 Similar to the CCPA, the CPRA will require company-wide compliance efforts and a detailed understanding of data handling practices.
-As such, business may consider taking a bifurcated approach: (1) continue with CCPA compliance and tracking; and (2) creating an internal team to identify the gaps with CPRA.
+As such, business may consider taking a bifurcated approach: (1) continuing with CCPA compliance and tracking; and (2) creating an internal team to identify the gaps with CPRA.

-Colorado Privacy Act (CPA) California Privacy Rights Act (CPRA)
+Colorado Privacy Act (CPA)

-The CPA applies to entities that conduct business in Colorado or produce or deliver commercial products or services that are intentionally targeted to residents of Colorado, and that satisfies one or both of the following thresholds:
+The CPA applies to entities that conduct business in Colorado or produce or deliver commercial products or services that are intentionally targeted to residents of Colorado, and that satisfy one or both of the following thresholds:

-- During a calendar year, controls or processes personal data of 100,000 or more Colorado residents; or - Both derive revenue or receive discounts from selling personal data and processes or control the personal data of 25,000 or more Colorado residents.
+- 1. During a calendar year, controls or processes personal data of 100,000 or more Colorado residents: or - Both derives revenue or receives discounts from selling personal data and processes or controls the personal data of 25,000 or more Colorado residents.